Eloquenceee/COS20031/README.md

 7. Submit scores for each end
 8. Progress through all ends until round completion

-## Database Table & Entity Requirements
+## Database Table & Attribute Requirements

 The following tables, with the outlined attributes should exist in order to get the application running:
 - `Archer` (archerId, firstName, lastName, gender, age)